liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects developers who use any of the classes, constants, or methods listed above.
+This affects developers who use any of the classes, constants, methods, or properties listed above.

 #### How should I update my code?

 When updating or adding a user or contact using one of the changed methods above, remove the `aimSn`, `icqSn`, `mySpaceSn`, and `ymSn` arguments from the method call.
 If you are using one of the removed items above, you should remove all references to them from your code and look for alternatives, if necessary.
-Lastly, remove any references to the `aimSn`, `icqSn`, `mySpaceSn`, and `ymSn` columns in the Contacts table from your SQL queries.
+Lastly, remove from your SQL queries any references to former `Contacts` table columns `aimSn`, `icqSn`, `mySpaceSn`, and `ymSn`.

-Also, any reference to the removed portal properties above will no longer return a value.
+Also, a reference to any one of the removed portal properties above no longer returns a value.

 #### Why was this change made?

 The services removed in this change are no longer popular enough to merit continued support.

 ---------------------------------------